Tibso/DnsBlackList-rs/README.md

 # **DnsBlackList-rs**

+# THIS README IS NOT UP TO DATE ANYMORE
+# IT WILL BE UPDATED WHEN THE PROJECT IS NEAR COMPLETION

 DNS resolver with custom rules using [Hickory DNS](https://github.com/hickory-dns/hickory-dns) and [Redis-rs](https://github.com/redis-rs/redis-rs).

 This DNS resolver **filters queries** using a **blacklist** from a Redis database.
 The resolver **lies** to DNS requests asking for **domains** that are known as **dangerous or unwanted** to **protect** its **users** from them.